corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 2. In the login screen, check the **Use SSH** box.

-    Fields for accessing the node with SSH appear.
+Fields for SSH credentials are displayed.

 3. Enter the SSH Port for your remote node.

-4. Enter the user name and password
+4. Enter the username and password

-The Node Explorer dashboard is shown.
+Node Explorer dashboard is shown.
 If you are connecting to this node for the first time, you can now configure the explorer to access your node's CorDapps.

 ## Configure Node Explorer to access CorDapps on your node